 Grant Recommendations | Donors recommend grants to qualified charities. | Trustees make grants to charitable causes. |

-Payout Requirements | Required to distribute funds annually to qualified charities. | Required to distribute a certain percentage of assets annually. |
+Payout Requirements | No minimum payout required. | Required to distribute a certain percentage of assets annually. |

-Reporting Obligations | Donor involvement in grant recommendations; administrative reporting. | Higher administrative and reporting responsibilities. |
+Reporting Obligations | Donor involvement in grant recommendations. | Higher administrative and reporting responsibilities. |

-Startup Complexity | Generally simpler and faster to establish. | More complex legal and administrative requirements. |
+Startup Complexity | Generally simpler and faster to establish, often with no cost. | More complex legal and administrative requirements.
+Legal (and other) fees are often substantial. |

 Overhead and Expenses | Managed by sponsoring organization; may have lower overhead. | Foundation bears administrative costs. |